 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about phenylephrine?

 Do not give this medication to a child younger than 4 years old.
 Always ask a doctor before giving a cough or cold medicine to a child.
 Death can occur from the misuse of cough and cold medicines in very young children.

-Do not use phenylephrine if you have used linezolid (Zyvox) or procarbazine (Matulane), or if you have taken a monoamine oxidase inhibitor (MAOI) such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) in the last 14 days.
-Serious, life-threatening side effects can occur if you take phenylephrine before these other drugs have cleared from your body.
+Do not use phenylephrine if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
+A dangerous drug interaction could occur, leading to serious side effects.

 Report Problems to the Food and Drug Administration